 What is a digital factory, and how do they relate to digital twin technology?
 The connection is closer than you might think.

 So, what are the existing concepts in play?
 According to standard 4499 established by the Association of German Engineers (VDI), a digital factory is a generic term for a comprehensive network of digital models, methods, and tools – including simulation and 3D visualization – integrated into a continuous data management system.
-A digital factory's goal is for holistic planning, evaluation, and ongoing improvement of all the main structures, processes, and resources of a real factory in conjunction with the product.
+A digital factory's goal is for holistic planning, evaluation, and constant improvement of all the main structures, processes, and resources of a real factory in conjunction with the product.

 “A digital twin is a virtual representation of an entity such as an asset, person or process and is developed to support new or enhanced business objectives. [...]
 Required elements to meet business objectives are model, data, a one-to-one association, and monitorability, optional elements are analytics, control and simulation."

 The key feature of the digital twin is the symbiotic relationship between the physical and virtual objects, where the exchange of data is bilateral and automatic.
 Any changes in the characteristics of the physical object are carried over to its digital twin, and vice versa.
 Such capabilities are extremely valuable in a continuous data management system.

 “Digital copy” and “digital shadow” are terms sometimes mentioned in relation to digital twins, but there are subtle differences between the three.
 A digital copy is like a digital twin: a representation of an existing object in digital form, but with the key distinction that a modification of the condition of the physical object will not be carried over to the digital copy (and vice versa).
 Meanwhile, a digital shadow is a strictly one-way automated data exchange, where a change in the physical object is reflected with changes to the virtual object – but not in the other direction.